glouppe/info8006-introduction-to-ai/projects/project2/README.md

 2. **Minimax** - Consider the direct application of Minimax to the game (assuming zero-sum).
   - 2.a.
 Is the completeness of Minimax guaranteed in this context?
 Why?
   - 2.b.
-From the point of view of Pacman, is there any advantage in going through a cycle, i.e. going back to a state that has already been visited?
+From the point of view of Pacman, is there any advantage in going through a cycle, i.e. going back to a state that has already been visited in the current  path?
   - 2.c.
-In this regard, how can you adapt the components described in the formalization to guarantee Minimax's completeness, while keeping the same set of optimal strategies?
+In this context, how can you adapt the Minimax algorithm to guarantee its completeness, while keeping the same set of optimal strategies?

 3. **Heuristic/cut-off** - Describe formally and discuss the heuristic and cut-off of your H-Minimax implementation.